cginternals/cppfs/README.md

 ```

-### File handles

-The main class to access file and directories in cppfs is *FileHandle*.
+### Getting file information

-It can be used to get information about file system objects, to manipulate
+A file handle can be used to access information about the file
-them (e.g., copy, rename, or delete), as well as to read and write files.

-To open a file handle, use the filesystem interface as described before.
-File handles can also be copied, creating a second handle that points to
+system object it points to.
+A file handle can also be copied,
+creating a second handle that points to the same file system
-the same file system object but does not inherit the state of the former
+object but does not inherit the state of the former handle.
-handle.
-Actually, this operation only copies the path of the handle to the
+This operation only copies the path of the handle to the
 new object, so it is a cheap operation.

 ```C++